 Having collected and attached your timing chip and racked your bike you should arrive at Swim Assembly a minimum of 20 minutes before your wave start time.
-At Swim Assembly you will be given a swim cap which identifies your wave start.
+At Swim Assembly, you will be given a swim cap which identifies your wave start.
 You will also be given some important last minute tips and advice.
 You may be in the water for up to 5 minutes before your start.
 Use this time to assess the conditions, practice your swim technique and prepare mentally for the race.

 The Swim Course

 The swim course will be marked by buoys and canoe lifeguards will be on hand to guide the wave.
 You should identify tall landmarks that can keep you on course, so as to avoid weaving and swimming further than you need to!
-In open water swims there is no push off the wall every 25 metres, so practice swimming the race distance with no push offs prior to race day.
+In open water swims there is no push off the wall every 25 meters, so practice swimming the race distance with no push offs prior to race day.

 The Swim Exit pontoon dips into the water so you can swim onto it before standing up.
 Lifeguards will be on hand to help you out.
 Once you have exited the water you will need to remove your wetsuit, place it in a bag provided, and cover a short distance on foot to Transition.
 Please make sure you are wearing something underneath!